jpahullo/moodle-tool_mergeusers/README.md

     that MyMoodle page of the old user have a relation of blocks appearing on it.
     If we proceed with a normal merging action, resulting with two records with the same userid, the user will not see correctly his/her MyMoodle page.
+    Due to a community request, all these tables except my_pages can be omitted from this exclusion and so, if set in settings, they can be merged as usual.
 * Special Case #4: mod/journal plugin has a record per user and journal on journal_entries table.
 In case there is a record for both users, we delete the record related to the old user.
 For the rest of cases, this operates as usual.